 App-Based Transportation (Uber and Lyft)

 If you are used to using app-based transportation services, you should know that on November 1, 2015 new rules began to allow the operation of these companies for passengers at Washington Dulles International Airport and Ronald Reagan Washington National Airport.
+At Reagan National, you'll have to head upstairs at Terminals B and C to the pickup-zone.
 Baltimore Washington International is operated by a different transportation authority and has no restrictions on app-based transportation.

 Passengers using these services are advised to arrange for their ride as follows: